rezasalatin/V-BeachNet/README.md

 conda activate vbeach
 ```

-3. Visit the "Training_Station" folder and copy your manually segmented ([here](https://github.com/labelmeai/labelme)) dataset to this directory.
+3. Visit the "Training_Station" folder and copy your manually segmented (using [labelme](https://github.com/labelmeai/labelme)) dataset to this directory.
 Open the following file to change any of the variables and save it.
 Then execute it to train the model:
 ```sh
 ./train_video_seg.sh
 ```